dome4/JSF2.0/README.md

 #JSF2.0
-Our first web app based on the javaserverfaces-framework.
+Our first web app based on the JavaServerFaces-framework.

 ##Installation
 * git clone <repo>